robinbouma7/robinbouma7/README.md

-my name is robin and i'm a programmer from the netherlands.
+my name is robin and i'm a chad programmer from the netherlands.

 im pretty good at javascript and i can make basic programs for the psp.